anatoliifrolov/postgres-cxx-client/README.md

 ### Connection pool

-Now that you know how to use a connection lets move on to a higher-level feature.
+Now that you know how to use a connection let’s move on to a higher-level feature.
 Connection pool was designed to execute multiple statements concurrently.
 You've seen it in the "Get started with connection pool" section.
 Here we'll explore all the details and nuances.